vert-x/mod-lang-php/README.md

 ## Deploying Worker Verticles

 The `vertx::deployVerticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `Container::deployWorkerVerticle` static method.
-This method takes the same parameters as `Container::deployVerticle` with the same meanings.
+If you want to deploy worker verticles use the `Vertx::deployWorkerVerticle` static method.
+This method takes the same parameters as `Vertx::deployVerticle` with the same meanings.

 ## Undeploying a Verticle